tenzir/tenzir/docs/docs/get-started/README.md

 Bottom line: data warehouses may be well-suited for raw data processing, but a data backbone for security operations has a lot more domain-specific demands.
-The required heavy lifting to bridge this gap is cost and time prohibitive for any SOC.
+The required heavy lifting to bridge this gap is cost and time prohibitive for any security operations center.
 This is why we built VAST.